harshkotkar5557/e-commerce/README.md

 <div align="center">
 # Mobby
-  An Ecommerce website for Books
+  An Ecommerce website for Mobiles
 </div>

 ## What is Mobby?